Samsung Galaxy A series

-The Samsung Galaxy A series is a line of entry-level and mid-range Android smartphones and tablets (and formerly premium mid-range devices before 2023) manufactured by Samsung Electronics as part of their Galaxy line, succeeding both the Galaxy J series and the Galaxy S "mini" line and slotted below the flagship Galaxy S series.
-The first models in the series were the first-generation Galaxy A3 and Galaxy A5, announced on October 31, 2014, and released in December 2014.
+The Samsung Galaxy A series is a line of entry-level and mid-range Android-based smartphones and tablets (and formerly premium mid-range devices before 2023) manufactured and developed by Samsung Electronics as part of their Galaxy line, succeeding both the Galaxy J series and the Galaxy S "mini" line and slotted below the flagship Galaxy S series.
+The first models in the series were the first-generation Galaxy A3 and Galaxy A5, announced on 31 October 2014, and released in December 2014.

 Following the announcement of the 2017 series, Samsung announced that they hoped to sell up to 20 million Galaxy A series smartphones, targeting consumers in Europe, Africa, Asia, the Middle East, and Latin America.

-As of 2025, most of the Galaxy A series models are available in most countries.
+As of 2026, most of the Galaxy A series models are available in most countries.
 Galaxy Tab A is also part of the A series and is available in most countries as well.

 In the Galaxy A series, only the Galaxy A90 5G supports Samsung DeX.
 The Galaxy A80 is the only Samsung phone with no hole punch, notch, side cutout, or island that is featured on the Galaxy S10+, Huawei P40 Pro, and the iPhone 15, as the Galaxy A80 uses a motorized camera system which utilizes the rear cameras as a selfie camera.